IHE/RAD.IRA/input/pagecontent/rad-x5.md

 ### 2:3.X5.1 Scope

-This transaction is used to add, update or remove contents in a report context.
+This transaction is used to add, change or remove contents in a report context.

 ### 2:3.X5.2 Actors Roles